osg-htc/docs/docs/security/user-certs.md

 ### PKCS12 (.p12) vs PEM format

-Your certificate and key pair can be stored as separate files, by default named `~/.globus/usercert.pem` and `~/.globus/userkey.pem`, or they can be bundled in a single file in PKCS12 (Public Key Cryptography Standard \#12), by default named `~/.globus/usercred.p12`.
-All OSG user tools works with both formats.
+Your certificate and key pair can be stored as separate files, by default named `~/.globus/usercert.pem` and `~/.globus/userkey.pem`, or they can be bundled in a single file in [PKCS12 (Public Key Cryptography Standard
+\#12)](https://en.wikipedia.org/wiki/PKCS_12), by default named `~/.globus/usercred.p12`.
+Most OSG user tools works with both formats.
 Unless you specify a name in the command, they look first for the certificate/key pair default names, then for the PKCS12 default name and use the first one they find.
-PKCS 12 is a single file, convenient to move and used by many applications, e.g. web browsers (so you don't need to convert user certificate format).

 Anyway, note that the PKCS12 bundle includes normally the certificate, the key and also the CA certificate (or a certificate chain) validating your certificate.
 In the rare (but possible) case where the CA certificate expires before your certificate this may lead to the creation of a proxy without VOMS attributes and confusing error messages where it is not clear if the problem is with the host, remote server or the certificate, e.g. "Error: Error during SSL handshake:Either proxy or user certificate are expired." or "error:80066423:lib(128):verify\_callback:remote certificate has expired:sslutils.c:1963 remote certificate has expired".